javaidiqbal11/GenImage/Readme.md

 This repository contains the GenImage dataset and the evaluated methods.

-If this project helps you, we hope you can fork, watch, and give a star to this repository.
+If this project helps you, please fork, watch, and give a star to this repository.

 We recommend you to visit our [homepage](https://genimage-dataset.github.io/).